micahwoods/micahwoods.github.io/_posts/2018-07-10-pleasant-day-unpleasant-termination.md

 A boxplot with all individual measurements overlaid is shown in [this more detailed chart](https://flic.kr/p/27UqMAm).

-You might say that such a result---firmer surfaces with less topdressing---would not work everywhere.
+You might say that such a result---firmer surfaces with less topdressing---won't work everywhere.
 I agree.
 But with that same line of thinking, surely this is not the only place where this can happen?